Brew Method

 A strong home setup does not need much gear.
 You can use a jar, pitcher, French press, or dedicated cold brew brewer.
 The most useful upgrades are a burr grinder, a scale, filtered water, and a filtration method that matches the cup you want.

 Filter choice changes the final cup.
 Paper usually gives less sediment and a cleaner finish.
 Cloth can sit in the middle but must be cleaned carefully.
 Metal and mesh give more texture, more oils, and more fines.
+The Coffee Filters Guide compares those material and care trade-offs.
 If your cold brew tastes sludgy, fix filtration before blaming the beans.

 Common Mistakes